Close Menu

 Faculty Highlights

 On behalf of the entire theology department, thank you for all the ways in which you have invested in us as faculty and in the students whom we are called to teach and mentor.
 So much of what we do is because of you.
 May the Lord bless you and your loved ones.
-May He refresh your soul this summer, and bring you His peace.
-Please keep this department and our world-changing students in your prayers.
+May he refresh your soul this summer and bring you his peace.
+Please keep this department and our students in your prayers.

 Keeping Christ at the center,